davidwtbuxton/notrequests/README.md

 API compatibility
 -----------------

+If you want to use a third-party package which relies on a recent version of Requests, you can ask Notrequests to monkey-patch the module import system.
+You must call `notrequests.monkey()` before any other package has imported Requests:

+    >>> import notrequests
+    >>> notrequests.monkey()
+    >>> import requests
+    >>> requests.__name__
+    'notrequests'

+N.B.
+Monkey-patching is an experimental feature.
+It may work, depending on what parts of Requests' API the third-party package uses.

 These are some features of [the Requests API][api] that Notrequests has _not_ implemented.
 It isn't a complete list, and it would be nice to have better support.

 - Sessions